OpenIndiana/oi-docs/docs/contrib/getting-started.md

 * Write a new tutorial, or complete a small section of the handbook, etc.
 * Consult with other doc team contributors for even more ideas.

-## Adding new docs to the site menu
+## Adding new pages to the site menu

 Site configuration settings and menus are located in `mkdocs.yml`.
 To add a page to the menu, simply add a line to this file.